anupam1099/Policy_masking/README.md

 - For each policy with intermediary_id : 205
 - Interact with DB to get pdf file link.
 - Extract text from pdf.
-- use regex pattern to check if the engine No. and chassis no. is masked or not.
+- use regex pattern to check if the engine No, chassis No, User Mobile & User Email is masked or not.
 - If NO trigger a mail to given recipients with details.

 ## Libraries Used